traczoskar/to_do_list_react/README.md

 - Buttons are interactive and its appearance depends of actual state
 - You can mark any task that is done, hide/show done tasks, and mark all done with one button
 - Your actual task list is saved in your local storage and fetched whenever you refresh the app or close the window
+- You can download example tasks using fetch shot from Redux-Saga
+- You can filter the tasks by content using search input
+- You can check indiviual subpage for every task
+- Two main pages built with ReactRouter: TaskList/Author

 ## How to use

-**1.** Input the name of your task or shopping item that you want to add to your list.
+**1.** Input the name of your task or shopping item that you want to add to your list. / or download example tasks using button i right upper corner of the app.

 **2.** _"Click"_ adding the task button on the right side of the input - "_Dodaj zadanie_".